bevy-cheatbook/bevy-cheatbook/src/basics/res.md

 {{#include ../code/src/basics.rs:commands-resource}}
 ```

-If a resource of this type already exists, it will be overwritten.
+If you insert a resource of a type that already exists, it will be overwritten.